Yu-Shuai-PU/SR-NiTROM/README.md

 * `jax`
 * `tensorflow`

-### Verify Installation
-To confirm that the installation was successful, check the installed packages:
+To confirm that the installation of PyManopt was successful, check the installed packages:

 ```bash
 pip3 list | grep -E "pymanopt|autograd|torch|jax|tensorflow"
 ```

-> For further reference, please visit the [PyManopt Documentation](https://pymanopt.org).

 ## 🚀 Running the Demo